-- If you are a male aged under 55 years, before prescribing this medicine to you for the first time, two specialists will have agreed that your condition does not respond to other treatments or the risks to fertility does not apply to you. - Your specialist will have explained to you the known risks of male infertility (see section 4 Possible side effects) and the potential risk in children born to fathers - If you are a parent or a caregiver of a male child treated with valproate, a specialist will explain to you that there are studies showing toxic effects of valproate on the testes of animals receiving the medicine and it is unclear what this means for humans.
+- If you are a male aged under 55 years, before prescribing this medicine to you for the first time, two specialists will have agreed that your condition does not respond to other treatments or the risks to fertility does not apply to you. - Your specialist will have explained to you the known risks of male infertility (see section 4 Possible side effects).
+If you are a parent or a caregiver of a male child treated with valproate, a - specialist will explain to you that there are studies showing toxic effects of valproate on the testes of animals receiving the medicine and it is unclear what this means for humans.
+Make sure you read the Patient Guide that you will receive from your specialist, GP or pharmacist.
+If you are male aged under 55 years starting treatment with valproate, your specialist will discuss and complete a risk acknowledgement form with you and will ask you to sign it and keep it.